Timmy: Timmy Turner... boy!

 - Story-Breaker Team-Up: In-Universe, this sets off the plot of the third movie.
 When Jimmy and Timmy team up, their Rogues Galleries don't fare well.
 This makes things boring, so they decide to literally Create Your Own Villain to get a challenge.

-- Sure, Let's Go with That: Cosmo and Wanda let Jimmy think they're computer programs so he'd not find out they're fairies.
+- Sure, Let's Go with That: Cosmo and Wanda let Jimmy think they're computer programs so he doesn't find out they're fairies.

 - Take a Third Option: The plot of When Nerds Collide revolves around Cindy whether to take Jimmy or Timmy to the Friday the 13th dance.
-In the end, Jorgen solves the problem by creating portals at the dance so she can go with both.
+In the end, Jorgen, as a repayment for rounding up the anti-fairies and freeing him from Calamitous' control, solves the problem by creating portals at the dance so she can go with both.

 - Time Passes Montage: Shirley waiting at the mall in The Jerkinators.
 Parodied in that only an hour passed despite all the day/night and weather shifts.

 - Time Stands Still: In the second special, this is the Anti-Fairies' master plan, with a bunch of them spin around the world to halt its rotation so that Friday the 13th never ends.